debiki/talkyard-prod-one/README.md

    -  Copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
 Afterwards, run `sysctl --system` to reload the system configuration.

-1.
-   Create Docker volumes: (if you want, you can edit the script and the volumes, e.g. to store uploaded files on their own disk
-   — that's the `talkyard-v1-uploads` Docker volume)

-       ./scripts/create-volumes.sh

 1. Edit config values: